sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ## Task 1: Make Accounts

 In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer: a giant computer in the sky, EC2.
 We have an Ubuntu instance large enough to handle everyone's activities running in EC2, now we just need to have everyone make accounts.
-Please [click here](https://docs.google.com/spreadsheets/d/1M4S22RieI7GnJqGJZo_4flSU3FzP7ypCqrNSjZ-rf9w/edit?usp=sharing) and enter your name and UCSD user name.
+Please [click here](https://docs.google.com/spreadsheets/d/1M4S22RieI7GnJqGJZo_4flSU3FzP7ypCqrNSjZ-rf9w/edit?usp=sharing) and enter your name and UCSD username.
 If you cannot open the link, make sure you are logged into your UCSD email account.
 I will create an EC2 account for everyone - your username will be your UCSD username.

 ***Secure Shell(ssh):*** a protocol which creates a secure channel for two computers to communicate even over an unsecured network.
 This is how we will connect to EC2.